 - shipping costs are lower;

-- fewer injections mean less distress for children and parents.
+- fewer injections mean less distress and inconvenience for children and parents.